Get in touch

 Documentation for your team

 What it does, when it runs, what to do if it stops.
-Plain-language documentation aimed at the operator, not at engineers.
+Plain-language documentation for the business owner, not engineers.

 Monitoring and reliability